-You should be able to recover this from the law firm if they were not on the Skipton panel.
+You should be able to recover this from the law firm if they were not on the Principality panel.
 They should have asked at the outset which lender you were obtaining a mortgage with.
 An important lesson to readers of this site is to check that the lawyers are on the appropriate lender panel.